 Key West is a medium-sized city located in the state of Florida.
 With a population of 25,208 people and 11 constituent neighborhoods, Key West is the 108th largest community in Florida.

 Key West home prices are not only among the most expensive in Florida, but Key West real estate also consistently ranks among the most expensive in America.

-Key West is a decidedly white-collar city, with fully 86.24% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Key West is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Key West is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Key West who work in food service (17.35%), office and administrative support (13.72%), and sales jobs (10.37%).
+There are especially a lot of people living in Key West who work in food service (15.82%), office and administrative support (13.83%), and management occupations (10.76%).

 The most common language spoken in Key West is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and French.